Parker's Piece: Parker's Piece and football

 In the 19th century, football was also commonly played on this ground, as is described in the following quotation from George Corrie, Master of Jesus College (1838): "In walking with Willis we passed by Parker's Piece and there saw some forty Gownsmen playing at football.
 The novelty and liveliness of the scene were amusing!"

 Rules of football

 Parker's Piece has a special place in the history of modern football games, as it was here that several versions of the Cambridge Rules were first put into practice.
 The 1863 Cambridge rules, advertised in sporting newspapers as newly created for a "game [that] will be played on Friday, 20 Nov, [1863] at 2:15 p.m. on Parker's Piece", played a significant role in the creation of the first laws of the Football Association published in December of that year.
-A plaque has been mounted at Parker's Piece bearing the following inscription: